Wildfire & Insurance

 What to do (and not do) about wildfire damage:

 • Make sure you and your loved ones are safe and away from wildfire danger.
-If an evacuation is ordered, follow your family evacuation plan and meet at a previously agreed upon location.
+If an evacuation is ordered, follow your family evacuation plan and meet at a previously agreed-upon location.
 Remember to bring prescription medicines, important paperwork, such as your insurance policy, pillows and blankets, extra clothing and prepare for your pet’s needs by bringing pet food, leashes, etc.

 • Before your property is under threat, prepare a complete home inventory of your personal possessions.
 This will help you and your insurance company get through the claims process more quickly.